 Start on the Right Foot

-When a company doesn’t make a good first impression, it can really turn off quality candidates.
+When a company doesn’t make a good first impression, it can turn off quality candidates.
 They may decide not to apply at all or may not accept a job offer if they don’t feel your company is a good fit for them.
-Go a step further and utilize the power of the Workzinga Culture Fit Asssment to help you find quality candidates that fit your culture perfectly.
+Go a step further and utilize the power of the Workzinga Culture Alignment Assessment to help you find quality candidates that fit your culture perfectly.
 Try it today!